 Blood sugar control — The goal of treatment in type 2 diabetes is to keep blood sugar levels at normal or near-normal levels.
-Careful control of blood sugars can help prevent the long-term effects of poorly controlled blood sugar (diabetic complications of the eye, kidney, and cardiovascular system).
+Careful control of blood sugars can help prevent the long-term effects of poorly controlled blood sugar (diabetic complications of the eye, kidney, nervous system, and cardiovascular system).

-Home blood sugar testing — In people with type 2 diabetes, home blood sugar testing might be recommended, especially in those who take oral diabetes medicines or insulin.
-Home blood sugar testing is not usually necessary for people who are diet-controlled.
+Home blood sugar testing — In people with type 2 diabetes, home blood sugar testing might be recommended, especially in those who take certain oral diabetes medicines or insulin.
+Home blood sugar testing is not usually necessary for people who are diet controlled.
 (See "Patient education: Self-blood glucose monitoring in diabetes mellitus (Beyond the Basics)".)

 A normal fasting blood sugar is less than 100 mg/dL (5.6 mmol/L), although some people will have a different goal.
 Your doctor or nurse can help set your blood sugar goal.

 A1C testing — Blood sugar control can also be estimated with a blood test called glycated hemoglobin, or A1C.
 The A1C blood test measures your average blood sugar level during the past two to three months.
 The goal A1C for most people with type 2 diabetes is 7 percent or less, which corresponds to an average blood sugar of 150 mg/dL (8.3 mmol/L) (table 1).
 Reducing A1C levels reduces risk for kidney, eye, and nerve disease (so-called microvascular complications).
-For some people a higher HbA1c goal than this is safer and leads to better health outcomes.
-A healthcare provider can help determine your A1C goal.
+For some people, a higher A1C goal may be chosen for safety reasons.
+A health care provider can help determine your A1C goal.

 Your average blood sugar (150 mg/dL or 8.3 mmol/L) is higher than your fasting blood sugar goal (100 mg/dL or 5.6 mmol/L) for several reasons: